Exception Filters

 - Method-level filters (from

-@UseFilterson the method) - Controller-level filters (from
+@UseFilterson the method); these run for any error thrown on that route - Controller-level filters (from

-@UseFilterson the controller) - Global filters (from
+@UseFilterson the controller); same, for any error in that controller - Global filters (from

 Catching everything